ringwormGO-organization/Termi/README.md

       - The glfw header and libraries are installed on /usr/local/include and /usr/local/lib (OpenBSD, other *BSD should be same)
       - The GL/gl.h header is installed on /usr/X11R6/include (OpenBSD)
       - I think the GL library is also installed on /usr/X11R6/lib
-    - The header include and library search path will be included on Termi-GUI's CMakeLists.txt

   *NOTE: There is option in `Settings.hpp` to use headers in this repository*